luk027/redux-toolkit-shopping-cart/README.md

 This is a simple shopping cart project built using **React.js** and **Redux Toolkit**.
 The application allows users to browse products, add items to the cart, manage cart quantities, and proceed to checkout.

+## Credentials
+- Name: any string
+- Password: any string

 ## Features

 - 🛍️ **Product Listing** - Displays a list of products fetched from an API.